You will need…

 Accessing a WIRES-X repeater couldn’t be simpler; program a repeater (local to you) into your WIRES-X radio (split and DTMF tone included) then instead of pressing the PTT, press the button on your radio.
 As long as the repeater excepts digital WIRES-X

 This will send out a handshake, the repeater should return the same.
 Then you can change rooms on the repeater and use WIRES-X the same as if you have a HRI-200 and second radio set up.

 Changing a repeaters room will change for everyone.
 Could be an idea to ask if it is in use before changing rooms

 Similar to a repeater

 The Gateway is a Local Node that is normally run by a ham who has opened their personal node for anyone to use.
-Registered and given an MB6 number these are then digital only and accessed simplex.
+You need to apply for an NoV to make your gateway public; registered and given an MB6 number these are then digital only and accessed simplex.

 This in-turn; links to a room and then other nodes miles away make up a network (or cluster).
 Giving greater coverage over a wide area.

 That’s where a Local Node is linked to WIRES-X Network and becomes a point of entry for any ham in range on that node; offering theoretically more places to access WIRES-X then repeaters alone.

 If you are running your own gateway and not been vetted for an NoV then you MUST put in to a dummy load.

 Want to use the map?
 Please feel free to embed the map; updated monthly (we hope) Click the share symbol for options